Peristeria elata

-Peristeria elata is a species of orchid occurring from Central America to Panamá, Venezuela, and Ecuador.
+Peristeria elata is a species of orchid occurring from Central America to Panama, Venezuela, and Ecuador.
 It is the type species of its genus.
 It is commonly referred to as the Holy Ghost orchid, dove orchid, or flower of the Holy Spirit in English, and, as the flor del Espiritu Santo in Spanish.

 Description

 It has ovoid pseudobulbs up to 12 cm high, elongated, not fat and with four leaves that reach up to one meter of length and 15 cm of width, folded.
 Flowers emerge from the base of the bulb and produce 4 to 12 flowers with an intense marble white color and purple spots.
 The anther and pistil are yellow.
 The central part of the flower has a well-defined dove shape.
 Its perfume is similar to beer.
 It blooms between July and October.

 Range

 The epiphyte is found in Central and north-western South America and South India; it ranges from Costa Rica to Peru.